A focus on long-term performance

-With a TTR income stream, you must withdraw at least 4% of your account balance each year, and you can access a maximum of 10% (although the COVID-19 pandemic has led to exceptions for the 2019-20 and 2020-21 financial years).
+With a TTR income stream, you must withdraw at least 4% of your account balance each year, and you can access a maximum of 10% (although the COVID-19 pandemic has led to exceptions, which will last until 30 June 2022).
 These restrictions mean that you need to consider how much of your super you transfer into your TTR account when you open it.
 You cannot withdraw a lump sum.

 You need your savings to last throughout your entire retirement, so the earlier you start spending your super, the faster it's possible to empty your account.
 Before starting a TTR strategy, you should consider your retirement plan and calculate how long your super will need to last in retirement.